Raman Analysis in Hazardous Environments

 Choosing a Raman system for a hazardous zone can be difficult.
 What are the risk factors?
 What regulations are in effect?
 How can safety be balanced against measurement quality?
-In this blog post, we provide you with an insight into how Raman analyzers can be adapted to a hazardous zone.
+In this blog post, we provide you with an insight into how Raman spectrometers can be adapted to a hazardous zone.

 Flammable vapors and gases are an unavoidable aspect of many manufacturing processes.
 Petrochemical refining, chemical production, and some types of pharmaceutical manufacturing are just a few of the situations where there is the potential (if not the certainty) of potentially explosive gas species being present.
 As ignition sources, dust and particulates pose serious risk for creating catastrophic explosions or fires.
 As such, the IEC, the International Electrotechnical Commission, created a comprehensive set of standards for minimizing risk.
 The “IECEx” standards (where “Ex” refers to explosive atmospheres) laid out in their 60079 series of documents explain how to avoid creating an ignition source in many different industrial scenarios.